Flights for West Bank Palestinians to Turkey to start at end of August | Business

 Flights for West Bank Palestinians to Turkey to start at end of August

-Palestinians from the West Bank will be able to fly on special flights from Ramon Airport, near the Red Sea resort city of Eilat, to destinations in Turkey, Israel's Airports Authority said on Tuesday.
-The move is the latest step in Israel offering economic easements to Palestinians in the absence of Israeli-Palestinian peace talks and follows pressure from the United States.
+Palestinians from the Israeli-occupied West Bank will be offered special flights from Ramon Airport, near the Red Sea resort city of Eilat, to destinations in Turkey, Israel's Airports Authority said on Tuesday.
+The move is Israel's latest gesture to Palestinians, following pressure from the United States to ease travel for Palestinians as prospects for reviving long-stalled peace talks and establishing an independent Palestinian state appeared dim.

-Palestinians from the West Bank will be able to fly on special flights from Ramon Airport, near the Red Sea resort city of Eilat, to destinations in Turkey, Israel's Airports Authority said on Tuesday.
+Palestinians from the Israeli-occupied West Bank will be offered special flights from Ramon Airport, near the Red Sea resort city of Eilat, to destinations in Turkey, Israel's Airports Authority said on Tuesday.

-The move is the latest step in Israel offering economic easements to Palestinians in the absence of Israeli-Palestinian peace talks and follows pressure from the United States.
-U.S. President Joe Biden visited Israel last month.
-Without an airport of their own West Bank Palestinians, who cannot fly from Israel's Ben Gurion Airport without special permission, typically travel to Jordan to catch international flights.
-These flights will not be offered to Palestinians from Gaza.
+The move is Israel's latest gesture to Palestinians, following pressure from the United States to ease travel for Palestinians as prospects for reviving long-stalled peace talks and establishing an independent Palestinian state appeared dim.
+"We welcome efforts to facilitate travel for the Palestinian people," a U.S. Embassy spokesperson told Reuters.

+But representatives of Palestinians, whose movement is routinely restricted by Israel, said they were not a party to the decision.
+"Nobody consulted with us on this matter," said Wasel Abu Yousef, a senior member of the Palestine Liberation Organization.
+"What we seek is the return of al-Quds International Airport to operate as the State of Palestine's airport."

 Foreign carriers such as Ryanair, Wizzair and Lufthansa began to fly non-stop to older Eilat airports in 2015 during winter months after Israel offered airlines 60 euros ($61) per passenger brought on direct flights from abroad.
 But the COVID-19 pandemic largely halted those flights.